The Drugged Driving Problem

 Need for Public Education

 The impairing effects of drugs are greatly underappreciated by the public.
 The mantra “Don’t Drink and Drive” is widely accepted – we need to add the message “Don’t Drug and Drive.”
-In 2015, the Government Accountability Office underscored this need for education and in particular strong federal leadership it its report Drug-Impaired Driving: Additional Support Needed for Public Awareness Initiatives.
+The Government Accountability Office has underscored the need for education and in particular strong federal leadership it its report Drug-Impaired Driving: Additional Support Needed for Public Awareness Initiatives.

 In light of state-based marijuana legalization, the need for education on the impairing effects of marijuana (alone and in combination of with other drugs) is even more pressing.
 The report Drug-Impaired Driving: A Guide for States from the Governors Highway Safety Association and Foundation for Advancing Alcohol Responsibility noted the following disturbing perceptions among marijuana users in states with commercial legal marijuana: